-Rusanne is a graduate of my proofreading and copyediting course, High-Level Proofreading Pro.
+Rusanne is a graduate of my proofreading and copyediting course, High-Level Proofreading And Copyediting Pro.
 She’s since gone on to start her own freelance proofreading and copyediting business, and I’m so proud of her.

 In this post, Rusanne shares how she overcame her insecurities and gained the confidence to approach people for work.
 At the end she also gives some great tips for you to try.
 I also have a free downloadable workbook and exercise to help you set goals and grow your mindset.

 When Rusanne first contacted me, she was a graduate of fashion design who also had a love of words, and wanted to pursue a career attached to that, as well.
 She really wanted to try proofreading, but had a lot of doubts if she could really “make it” or not.
 Even throughout the course she had doubts and fears.
 But I’m happy to say she has overcome them and is now not only successful in her fashion career, but has also gone on to proofread and copyedit for fashion and lifestyle publications, which was her dream.

 What made you decide to take the leap and start your freelance business?

 Thinking back, what made me take the leap is this feeling that, “this is something I can possibly do, I think I can actually do this.”
 I can’t say it was confidence back then, but I knew I loved reading, I knew that I liked reading written content that is flawlessly understandable, and I knew I wanted to give it a try.